email: tony@lathes.co.uk

 Countershafts Atlas Miller Atlas Shaper Atlas Drill Presses

-It took a little over 10 years for a screwcutting and feeds' gearbox to become available as an option for the Atlas lathe but, when it was introduced, in 1947, it was also offered as complete conversion kit to for retro fitting to earlier lathe - both those with 3/4" and 5/8" diameter leadscrews.
-An unusual Pick-o-Matic semi-gearbox was also available, where gears, clustered into sets , were supplied pre-assembled to speed up the thread-cutting process.
-Just before the introduction of the official gearbox another was offered by the Western Aircraft Tool Co. and described by them as the "New-All" unit.
+It took a little over 10 years for a screwcutting and feeds' gearbox to become available as an option for the Atlas lathe but, when it was introduced, in 1947, it was also offered as complete conversion kit to for retro fitting to earlier lathes - both those with 3/4" and 5/8" diameter leadscrews.
+An unusual Pick-o-Matic semi-gearbox was also available, where gears, clustered into sets , were supplied pre-assembled to speed up the thread-cutting process (this unit is shown and explained lower down the page).
+Just before the introduction of the official gearbox, another was offered by the Western Aircraft Tool Co., a version they described as the "New-All" unit.

 Screwcutting gearbox kit for the earlier Atlas 10" lathe.
 The assembly was complete in every detail and included the complete tumble-reverse quadrant plate and arm - the original bed-mounted, leadscrew-reversing gearbox being made redundant when the installation was fitted.
 A cast-iron cover was also supplied together with a comprehensive instruction and screwcutting-chart book.